Peroxyacetyl nitrate: Synthesis

 PAN can be produced in a lipophilic solvent from peroxyacetic acid.
 For the synthesis, concentrated sulfuric acid is added to degassed n-tridecane and peroxyacetic acid in an ice bath.
 Next, concentrated nitric acid is added.

-As an alternative, PAN can also be synthesized in the gas phase via photolysis of acetone and NO_{2} with a mercury lamp.
-Methyl nitrate (CH_{3}ONO_{2}) is created as a by-product.
+As an alternative, PAN can also be synthesized in the gas phase via photolysis of acetone and NO2 with a mercury lamp.
+Methyl nitrate (CH3ONO2) is created as a by-product.